Clergy

 While working in theater, Rabbi Chapman worked on and off-Broadway and at prestigious venues around the world.
 He has performed his solo play Raoul

-Wallenberg: Letters to Young Men, about the Holocaust-era “righteous
+Wallenberg: Letters to Young Men

 gentile” around the country.
 Rabbi Chapman received a Fulbright scholarship to study post-Cold War dramaturgy in Hungary and a Henry Luce Scholarship to spend a year in Vietnam teaching drama.
 He has also worked at the International Theater Institute at the UNESCO headquarters in Paris.
 In 2014, David created and produced PEW-ish, an evening of short plays inspired by the (in) famous Pew Study, supported by the Schusterman Foundation.